Please ensure Javascript is enabled for purposes of website accessibility Page 4: Teaching Classroom Rules

 The act of being thoughtful and purposeful about designing activities and providing instruction, and doing so in a methodical manner.

-Define the rules using clear, child-friendly language (i.e., simple, concrete; “We clean up” instead of “We clean up after we make messes with paint and glue”).
+• Define the rules using clear, child-friendly language (i.e., “We clean up” instead of “We clean up after we make messes with paint and glue”).
+If there are children in the classroom who are nonspeaking or use augmentative or alternative communication (AAC), talk about this rule in a way that includes their method of communication.

-Use diverse methods to teach children the rules.
+• Use a variety of methods to teach children the rules.
 This includes discussions, role-plays, puppets, books, songs, and technology.
-A teacher might organize a small-group activity in which two puppets act out a non-example of a rule (e.g., running instead of using walking feet) and ask children to identify the rule that is not being followed, then give examples of alternative ways to behave.
-A teacher could also help children identify whether rules are being followed in a story that is read to the class.
-A teacher can show short videos related to the rules on a tablet and have children respond to them.
+For example, a teacher might organize a small-group activity in which two puppets act out a non-example of a rule (e.g., racing their wheelchair instead of wheeling safely).
+Next, they ask children to identify the rule that is not being followed and to give examples of alternative ways to behave.
+A teacher could also read a story to the class and ask the children to identify whether rules are being followed.
+Or a teacher could show short videos related to the rules on a tablet and have children respond to them.

-Have the children contribute to a classroom rules book in which each rule is demonstrated (in the form of a photograph) by children in the classroom.
+• Have the children contribute to a classroom rules book in which each rule is demonstrated (in the form of a photograph) by children in the classroom.
 To personalize the book, the children can write their names beneath their pictures.
-Click here for an example of a classroom rules book.
+Review an example of a classroom rules book.
+Select the right or left edge of the page to move forward or backward.

 “Our Classroom Rules Book” is a virtual “flip book.”
 Clicking on the right or left edge of a page will move you forwards or backwards in the book.